backand/docs/source/includes/_common_use_cases.md

 Securing your application is a priority task, and crucial to ensuring your application's success.
 Through Backand's use of two-factor authentication to drive registration, you can be sure that the users coming into your application are a low fraud risk, and that both their experience – and your data – are protected.
 Additionally, you can secure your app through the use of user roles and security templates, which allow you to quickly and easily manage the permissions in your application.
 Finally, you can grant some use cases anonymous access to your application, easing integration with third parties and handling organic traffic with ease.
 With Backand's security offerings, you can rest assured that your application is safe and protected.

 ## Integrating with Third Party APIs
-Libraries have built the modern world.
 In a post originally on Google Plus, Steve Yegge detailed how it was [platform development](https://gist.github.com/chitchcock/1281611) that provided the basis for success of a lot of the major technology companies, using Amazon, Microsoft, and Facebook as examples.
-True platform-based development isn't possible without a mechanism to integrate with those platforms, though.
+However, True platform-based development isn't possible without a mechanism to integrate with those platforms.
 Below we'll look at the options available to you when developing a Backand-backed web app, detailing which APIs work best at each stage of the application.

 ### Guidelines on Integrations
 As a general rule, you'll see two overall ideas put forth in this article: